DCMidwood/dap-backend/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

+Using pipenv to handle the virtual environment
+Using django to create a web application
+Intention is to develop the following
-Here's a blank template to get started: To avoid retyping too much info.
+  Interface for pulling out a stored procedure from Postgres Python model for calculating cut and fill from a geojson file Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email`, `email_client`, `project_title`, `project_description`

 <p align="right">(<a href="#top">back to top</a>)</p>